mikejmoore/docker-swarm-sdk/README.md

 # docker-swarm-api

-Ruby compatible API for managing Docker Swarm clusters.
+Ruby GEM providing API for managing Docker Swarm clusters.

 MIT License

+Must use Docker Engine Version of 1.12 or above.
+Docker Engine version 1.12.5 required to make overlay networks with API.

 Must use Docker API Version of 1.24 or above.

 This project leverages swipely/docker-api (https://github.com/swipely/docker-api), and adds Docker Swarm capability.

-Warning: cannot create overlay network in Docker Engine versions less than 1.13 (which is still categoriezed as Dev, not as stable).

 Sample Usage
 ------------